giannisalinetti/food-for-nerds/Carbonara.md

 When it's done take away 2/3 of the guanciale slices from the pan.
 You will use them for the final topping when serving the dishes.
 Put some slices (4/5 pieces are enough) and a little spool of its grease in the egg and incorporate.
-This will help to not cook the egg to much later.
+This will help to not cook the egg too much later on.

 When the water boils (not before) add the pasta and cook it for the right time (the brands I suggested usually need 11-13 minutes).
 Cook it for two minutes less